creature/piccle/README.md

 * `-i` or `--image-dir` specifies the input image directory.
 Defaults to `[$CWD](https://en.wikipedia.org/wiki/Working_directory)/images`.
 * `-o` or `--output-dir` specifies the output directory.
 Defaults to `$CWD/generated`.
+* `-d` or `--database` specifies which metadata database to use.
+If it doesn't exist, one will be created.
+Defaults to `$CWD/piccle.db`.
 * `-c` or `--config` specifies a configuration file to use.
 Any long option can be specified in the configuration file, apart from this one.
 Config file settings can be overridden with command line switches, but config files don't "layer" - that is, a home directory config file won't be used to fill in settings if you have a config file in the current directory.